somtirthadas/Tic-Tac-Toe/README.md

 # Python_project_3rd_sem
-This is a tic-tac-toe game made with python gui Application
+This is a tic-tac-toe game made with python gui Application module 'tkinter'.